 New Jersey has one of the highest Medigap enrollment rates of any state.
-In total, there are over 480,000 New Jersey citizens covered with a Medicare Supplement plan, nearly 37% of the state’s population.
+In total, over 480,000 New Jersey citizens are covered with a Medicare Supplement plan, nearly 37% of the state’s population.
 That percentage is higher than many neighboring ‘big-name’ markets, including New York, Connecticut, and Massachusetts.

 What are the Top Medigap Plans in New Jersey?

 The most sought-after Medigap plan in the state is Plan F, which aligns with most other states’ preferences.
 Specifically, Plan F accounts for over 190,000 of the state’s 480,000 Medigap enrollees.

 Many first-time enrollees for New Jersey Medicare Supplement plans don’t know where to begin with all the different options available.
 Luckily, the federal government standardizes the coverage, and the benefits included in each plan stay the same regardless of the state, making them easy to research.

 Medicare Supplement Plans Costs in New Jersey

 Despite the benefits in each Medicare Supplement Plan remaining equal from state to state, the costs of each plan are subject to wild change.
 You might end up paying more or less for your Medigap coverage depending on the following factors: